The report explains that researchers analysed a long continental drill core that coveres the period of the Pleistocene ice age.

 Update 15 May 2013:

-Originally the text said the researchers found “the oceans were warmer” but it now says they found “the climate in the Arctic was warmer in the past.”
+Originally the text of this blog article incorrectly said the researchers found “the oceans were warmer” but it now correctly says they found “the climate in the Arctic was warmer in the past.”
 Thanks to Ashely Haworth-Roberts for pointing this out.
 Creation scientists have been talking about warmer climates in this area for a long time.
 See for example: The extinction of the Woolly Mammoths.
 And creationist scientists have long considered warm oceans as the cause of the warm climate.
 See for example Rapid changes in oxygen isotope content of ice cores which presents oxygen-isotope evidence from ice cores suggesting the oceans were warmer immediately after the Flood.